 What is your proudest running achievement?

-I think it has to be my very first parkrun.
+I think it has to be my very first parkrun in Poole in June 2017.
 I was literally terrified of the whole thing.
 Too many people.
 Everyone knew what they were doing but I didn’t.
 I would never have done it without the help of two friends.
 I’m so very glad I did.

 What has running taught you?